-GDL Step One Violations - Penalty for any alcohol/drug or traffic offenses:
+GDL Step 1 Violations - Penalty for any alcohol/drug or traffic offenses:

-Supervised practice driving extended until teen has six months with no alcohol/drug or traffic offenses.
+Supervised practice driving will be extended until teen has six months with no alcohol/drug or traffic offenses.

-GDL Step Two Violations - Penalty for any alcohol/drug or traffic offenses:
+GDL Step 2 Violations - Penalty for any alcohol/drug or traffic offenses:

 MIP - Minor in Possession of Alcohol

-Confiscation – A driver license confiscation is not the same as a suspension.
+Confiscation – A driver’s license confiscation is not the same as a suspension.
 Confiscation is between the violator and the court.
-If a person with a driver's license is convicted of an MIP violation, the court must confiscate the license:
+If a person with a driver license is convicted of an MIP violation, the court must confiscate the license:

 A violator who drives during a period of driver license confiscation may be charged with driving without a license.
 A violator may also be subject to additional sentencing provisions imposed by the court.

-Suspension for failure to complete substance abuse course – Under Montana's MIP law, violators who fail to complete a community-based substance abuse course may have their driver's licenses suspended:
+Suspension for failure to complete substance abuse course – Under Montana's MIP law, a violator who fails to complete a community-based substance abuse course may have their driver license suspended:

 |Montana Driver Records